 How the artist, muse and body appear, imprint, contain, resemble

-Artists: Jacques-Louis David, Emile Beau, Jacques-Raymond Brascassat, Léon Bonnat, L’Inconnue de la Seine, Paul Richer, Käthe Kollwitz, Otto Dix, Victor Brauner, Jean Fautrier, Andy Warhol, Chuck Close, Ana Mendieta, Ed Gein, Joel-Peter Witkin, the National Library of Medicine, Marc Quinn, Stan Winston, War President, Walter Schels, Marlene Dumas, Martin Schoeller
+Artists: Jacques-Louis David, Raymond Brasscassat, Emile Beau, Leon Bonnat, L’Inconnue de la Seine death masks, Paul Richer, Käthe Kollwitz, Otto Dix, Victor Brauner, Jean Fautrier, Frank Auerbach, Andy Warhol, Chuck Close, Ana Mendieta, Ed Gein, Joel-Peter Witkin, Frank Auerbach, The National Library of Medicine’s Visible Human Project, Marc Quinn, Jocelyn Wildenstein, Stan Winston, War President, Walter Schels, Marlene Dumas, Martin Schoeller

 How the artist maims, marks, scarifies, mutilates the body

-Artists: Franz Xaver Messerschmidt, Gustave Courbet, Adrien Tournachon, Adolfo Wildt, Basil Wolverton, Mary Barnes, Anita Steckel, Jeffrey Silverthorne, Valie Export, Gina Pane, Chris Burden, Stelarc, Bob Flanagan, Marina Abramovic, Angelyne, Phoebe Gloeckner, Orlan, Paul McCarthy, Irwin Olaf, Arthur Elsenaar
+Artists: Franz Xavier Messerschmidt, Gustave Courbet, Adrien Tournachon, Fred Holland Day, Adolfo Wildt, Basil Wolverton, Mary Barnes, Anita Steckel, Jeffrey Silvertone, Valie Export, Gina Pane, Chris Burden, Stelarc, Bob Flanagan, Marina Abramovic, Angelyne, Phoebe Glockner, Orlan, Paul McCarthy, Erwin Olaf, Arthur Elsenaar

 How the body is gendered, differentiated, separated, socialised